purplesyringa/PDPy11/README.md

 ### Project mode

 PDPy11 can compile projects.
 Use `--project directory` CLI argument for this.
-PDPy11 will compile all files (except the ones mentioned in `.pdpy11ignore` -- see below) containing `make_raw` or `make_bk0010_rom` directive.
+PDPy11 will compile all files (except the ones mentioned in `.pdpy11ignore` -- see below) containing `make_raw`, `make_bk0010_rom` or `make_bin` directive.
 Such files are called "include roots".

 Example: